1980 Susan B Anthony Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Survival Distribution

-The 1980 Susan B Anthony Dollar saw dramatically reduced striking across all facilities compared to the previous year.
+The 1980 Susan B Anthony Dollar saw dramatically reduced striking across all facilities compared to the previous year’s 757-million-coin bonanza.

-Survival rates for business strikes remain exceptionally high across all three mints.
-The Denver issue shows 98.49% survival.
-Philadelphia follows at 97.79% with around 27,000,000 survivors, while San Francisco maintains 97.93%.
-These figures reflect the coins’ minimal circulation and extended vault storage.
+Survival rates for business strikes remain exceptionally high across all three mints, reflecting decades of vault storage rather than active circulation.
+The Denver issue shows a 98.49% survival rate.
+Philadelphia follows at 97.79%, while San Francisco maintains 97.93%.
+These figures reflect the coins’ minimal use in commerce.

-The S DCAM proof edition exhibits a markedly lower 81% survival rate at 2,879,392 coins.
-This steeper attrition stems from collector handling, set break-ups, and the inherent vulnerability of proof surfaces to damage over four decades.
+The S DCAM proof edition shows a markedly lower 81% survival rate at approximately 2,879,392 coins.
+This steeper attrition stems from collector handling, set break-ups, and the inherent vulnerability of mirror-finish proof surfaces to hairlines and contact marks over four decades.

 Also Read: Top 40+ Most Valuable Presidential Dollar Coins Worth Money